 Our on-line Dubarry range is available with FREE UK DELIVERY on orders over £75.00.
 We stock the Outdoor Footwear Collection and a premium lifestyle collection of leather luggage, clothing, sporting goods and gift items.
 Since the 1930s Dubarry have developed a heritage and expertise, combining generations of skilled craftsmanship with the best of modern technology.
 If you would like a Brochure, please go to our Brochure page and fill in your details and we will send one off to you!
 You can also add your details to our Mailing List at the same time if you wish.

 Dubarry’s rich outdoor heritage has its roots on the dramatic, windswept landscape of Ireland’s West coast.
 Here, in the town of Ballinasloe, Dubarry has grown from a small, family-run co-operative to a footwear and outdoor clothing brand synonymous the world over with timeless quality and craftsmanship, while embracing the latest in performance technology.
-A Hume Outfitters is delighted to offer the complete collection of Dubarry boots, shoes, men’s and women’s outdoor clothing and accessories – every piece a must-have for the discerning lover of the great outdoors.
+A Hume Outfitters is delighted to offer the complete collection of Dubarry mens boots & shoes, men’s and women’s outdoor clothing and accessories – every piece a must-have for the discerning lover of the great outdoors.

 Who is Madame du Barry?
 Madame du Barry is a beautiful 18th Century courtesan who gained fame and notoriety as Louis XV of France’s final courtesan.
 She is known for her elegance and beauty, and almost two centuries later her name would be chosen by a fledgling Irish footwear company, Dubarry fine footwear, to set the brand apart from competing Irish bootmakers and give an air of European sophistication.